-- 1. Each step bolt installed on or after January 17, 2017 in an environment where corrosion may occur is constructed of, or coated with, material that protects against corrosion; - 2.
-Each step bolt is designed, constructed, and maintained to prevent the employee's foot from slipping off the end of the step bolt; - 3.
-Step bolts are uniformly spaced at a vertical distance of not less than 12 inches and not more than 18 inches apart, measured center to center.
-The spacing from the entry and exit surface to the first step bolt may differ from the spacing between the other step bolts; - 4.
-Each step bolt has a minimum clear width of 4.5 inches; - 5.
-The minimum perpendicular distance between the centerline of each step bolt to the nearest permanent object in back of the step bolt is 7 inches.
-When management demonstrates that an obstruction cannot be avoided, the distance must be at least 4.5 inches; - 6.
-Each step bolt installed before January 17, 2017 is capable of supporting its maximum intended load;

-- 7. Each step bolt installed on or after January 17, 2017 is capable of supporting at least 4 times its maximum intended load; - 8.
-Each step bolt is inspected at the start of the work shift and maintained to prevent damage; and - 9.
-Any step bolt that is bent more than 15 degrees from the perpendicular in any direction is removed and replaced with a step bolt that meets the requirements of this protocol before an employee uses it.
+- 1. each step bolt installed on or after January 17, 2017 in an environment where corrosion may occur is constructed of, or coated with, material that protects against corrosion. - 2. each step bolt is designed, constructed, and maintained to prevent the employee's foot from slipping off the end of the step bolt. - 3. step bolts are uniformly spaced at a vertical distance of not less than 12 inches and not more than 18 inches apart, measured center to center.
+The spacing from the entry and exit surface to the first step bolt may differ from the spacing between the other step bolts. - 4. each step bolt has a minimum clear width of 4.5 inches. - 5. the minimum perpendicular distance between the centerline of each step bolt to the nearest permanent object in back of the step bolt is 7 inches.
+When a manager or supervisor demonstrates that an obstruction cannot be avoided, the distance must be at least 4.5 inches. - 6. each step bolt installed before January 17, 2017 is capable of supporting its maximum intended load. - 7. each step bolt installed on or after January 17, 2017 is capable of supporting at least four times its maximum intended load. - 8. each step bolt is inspected at the start of the work shift and maintained in accordance with the applicable provisions of Section D. General Requirements. - 9. any step bolt that is bent more than 15 degrees from the perpendicular in any direction is removed and replaced with a step bolt that meets the requirements of this section before an employee uses it.